-Use these free tiered raised garden bed plans to build a DIY garden in an afternoon!
-Fill the cedar wood box with soil then plant your vegetables and flowers!
+Use these tiered raised garden bed plans and the free PDF to build a garden in an afternoon!
+Fill the box with soil then plant your vegetables and flowers!

 I’ve been thinking about building a tiered raised garden bed forever.
 So it was the perfect time to finally design the plans when my friend Linda told me she wanted to start a garden.